International Joint Ventures and Merger & Acquisitions

 One of the standout features of this FTA is the support for professionals working across borders:

-A Double Contributions Convention ensures professionals won't have to pay social security contributions in both countries.
+Double Contributions Convention: It ensures professionals won't have to pay social security contributions in both countries.

 This agreement is more than just a trade deal.
 It is a new phase in the long-standing India-UK relationship.
 It promises to enhance trade, reduce costs and create jobs in both countries.
 With implementation underway, businesses and consumers can see real, on-the-ground benefits across industries from traditional manufacturing to modern service sectors.